-Once a CRM system has been selected, a competent consultant is at your disposal.
+Once the selection of a cloud-based CRM system has been made, a competent consultant is at your disposal.
 Nevertheless, there are some pitfalls in the CRM system implementation process.
-Read our blog article The 7 Phases of Introducing a CRM System to learn what to expect and what to look out for.
+Read our blog article The 7 Phases of Introducing a CRM Systemto learn what to expect and what to look out for.

 The right use of CRM systems